tonypottakkal/json_schema_tree/README.md

 3. Open the `index.html`, in a supported webrowser.
 4. Click on choose file and select a json schem file to view the visualization.

+## Example

+For a demonstration of how the JSON schema is visualized as a collapsible tree, you can upload the "person_object_schema.json" file.
+You may have to adjust the zoom on your browser.

 ## External Resources

 - A similar project for JSON data visualization as a collapsible tree can be found at [ranvirparmar/d3interactivetree](https://github.com/ranvirparmar/d3interactivetree).